davydovalexander/davydovalexander.github.io/_pages/about.md

 <b>Recent Updates</b>

+* April 2026: I am giving a [seminar](https://oden.utexas.edu/news-and-events/events/2256---Alexander%20(Sasha)%20Davydov/) at the Oden Institute at UT Austin.
+The talk title is Machine Learning for Improved Dynamical Models and Certified Control!
 * October 2025: I was awarded the 2025 Best Ph.D.
 Dissertation Award from the UCSB Department of Mechanical Engineering!
 Thank you to everyone who has supported me along the way!
 * August 2025: Our paper "First, Learn What You Don't Know: Active Information Gathering for Driving At the Limits of Handling," ([link](https://ieeexplore.ieee.org/document/11146591)) has been published in the IEEE Robotics and Automation Letters!
 This is work that I completed at Toyota Research Institute in collaboration with Franck Djeumou, Marcus Greiff, Makoto Suminaka, Michael Thompson, John Subosits, and Thomas Lew.
 * June 2025: I have defended my Ph.D. thesis titled "Contraction Theory in Control, Learning, and Optimization" ([pdf](https://motion.me.ucsb.edu/pdf/phd-ad-jun25.pdf)) and am starting as an Assistant Professor at Rice University in the Department of Mechanical Engineering!